fraander/fraander/README.md

 ### Hi there 👋

+I strive to build products that revolutionize everyday moments as I explore the intersection between technology, business, and design.
+I'm currently an undergraduate student at Northeastern University, majoring in Computer Science with a concentration in Human-centered Computing and minoring in Information Ethics.

+My focuses include Product Management, Agile & Scrum, Web Development, and iOS Development.
+Feel free to reach out or connect if you find me or my work interesting 😄

 <!--
 **fraander/fraander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.